-That said, it’s about developing long-term, financially productive relationships with the vendors you choose, and it’s sometimes a good idea to test out just a handful of items first.
-If the products are a hit it will lead you both to more places, and a lot more business!
+That said, it’s about developing long-term, financially productive relationships with the vendors you choose, so it’s a good idea to test out a handful of items first.
+If the products are a hit, it will lead you both to more places — and a lot more business!

 “Sometimes it’s better to take a test approach first and see what sells well on Amazon before going deeper into each item.”

 – Doyle Carver, Internet Merchants Association, speaker at ASD.